marwaniiwael18/Sylva-App/README.md

 ### Development Guidelines

 - Follow PSR-12 coding standards for PHP
-- Use ESLint and Prettier for JavaScript/React code
+- Use proper JavaScript formatting and Alpine.js conventions
 - Write descriptive commit messages
 - Add tests for new features
 - Update documentation as needed